Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 # bower.json

-This file is used by [Bower](http://bower.io/) to specify the third party JavaScript libraries used by your application.
-It's install section can be used which files to copy into `www/lib` when running the `gulp libs` task.
+This file is used by the [Bower](http://bower.io/) package manager to declare the third party JavaScript libraries used by your application.
+Its install section can be used to customize the files that will be copied into `www/lib` when running the `gulp libs` task.

+See `gulp libs` in [Gulp Tasks](gulp-tasks.md#gulp-libs) for more details.

 # config.master.xml

 This is the master config file that is used to generate `config.xml` when running the `gulp config` task.

-The config task will perform variable substitution based on the current scheme.
+The config task will perform variable substitution based on the current build scheme.

+See `gulp config` in [Gulp Tasks](gulp-tasks.md#gulp-config) for more details.

 # config.xml _(generated)_

 This file is generated from `config.master.xml` when running the `gulp config` task.
-This is the main configuration file that Cordova uses to build and run the application.
+This is the main configuration file that Cordova uses to build and run your application.

+!!! warn
 	This file will be removed when executing the `gulp clean` or `gulp clean:config` tasks and should not be comitted to source control.

 # ionic.project

-This file is used by the Ionic CLI.
-It is used to configure Ionic.io services for example.
+This file is used by the `ionic` command line tool.
+It is used to configure [Ionic.io](http://ionic.io/) services, among other things.

 # karma.conf.js

 This is the configuration file for the [Karma Unit Test Runner](https://karma-runner.github.io) which is used to run the unit tests via the `gulp test` task.

+See `gulp test` in [Gulp Tasks](gulp-tasks.md#gulp-test) for more details.

 # LICENSE